yarovoy-it/consumer/README.md

 Application which you can use for saving as much as you want numbers.
 Then you can get mean of numbers consumed by application in the last 5 minutes.

+We implement web REST application, withe methods save and mean based on spring-boot with h2db.
+If you want change time period of average calculation you should go to application.properties and change setting consumer.average-time-period( seconds)

 # Technologist

 - Java (11)
-- Spring Boot
+- Spring Boot (2.7.4)
-- H2database
+- H2database (2.1.214)
-- Spring Boot Jdbc
+- Spring Boot Jdbc (2.6.6)
-- Lombok
+- Lombok (1.18.12)
-- Swagger
+- Swagger (3.0.0)
-- Maven
+- Maven (3.8.6)

 # Environment

 - JRE (Java Runtime Environment) average
 - Maven

-# Build
+# Build/Start

-[Download](https://github.com) application from git repository.
-Then we have tow option:
+[Download](https://github.com/yarovoy-it/consumer) application from git repository.
+Then we have same option:

 - One of them start application from project folder.
 You should go to root folder (example c:/work-space/consumer or any other path), and then start by script in terminal.

   mvn spring-boot:run

-- And Second way easier we should go to our project find folder build.
-There jar file and bat script after double-click on the run file and application will be started.
-Then in the same folder we left postman collection which you can use for testing application.
+Or

+    mvn clean package

+then you should see folder target and use this script

+    java -jar target/consumer-1.0.0.jar

+### Start with script without build

+- (Windows) Go to consumer/build and run script run.bat

+- (UNIX) Go to consumer/build and run script run.linux.sh

-# Start
+# Postman collection
+Path to postman collection: consumer/build/Consumer postman_collection.json